pfeerick/edgetx/OneBit-Mode-for-X7-and-X9D---Radios.md

 ![Onebit Mode](https://github.com/EdgeTX/edgetx.github.io/blob/master/images/OneBit.jpg)

+To see additional technical details regarding this feature, you can review the [pull request.](https://github.com/EdgeTX/edgetx/pull/59)

 _Special thanks to Hydra for his work on this feature and his detailed documentation that was used as a reference for this wiki page._